 Note: You can not disable ctrl-click for Mac users who use Safari.

 Disable instant message and alerts: Users cannot access the instant message tool or their alerts if they have a quiz attempt in progress.

 Notification Email: The email address or comma-separated list of email addresses specified in this field receive a message each time a user completes a quiz attempt.

-Changing your quiz status to Active allows users to see and take the quiz.
-You can specify a date range that your quiz becomes available to users.
-You can also add quizzes associated with a date to your course calendar.
+Uncheck "Hide from Users" to allow users to see and take the quiz.
+You can specify a date range that your quiz becomes available to users as well as a recommended due date.
+You can also add quizzes associated with a date to display in your course calendar.

 Create new, or attach existing, release conditions if you want a quiz to be available to users only after they fulfill other specified tasks.
 Examples of release conditions include completing a dropbox submission; scoring a specified grade in a particular quiz; completing a survey; and being enrolled in a particular section.
 You can edit and change release conditions by clicking the Remove icon or Remove All Conditions.

 The Respondus LockDown Browser is located on the Quizzes link page.

 Password: To access a quiz, users must enter the same password you input here.